Prescription Drugs Addiction Causes & Symptoms

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.

 If you suspect that your usage of prescription medications may be problematic, consult your doctor.
-Although it may make you uncomfortable to discuss it, keep in mind that medical professionals are qualified to assist you rather than pass judgment.
+Even if it feels uncomfortable to talk about, remember that doctors are there to help you, not judge you.
 It is simpler to address the issue early before it develops into an addiction and causes more serious issues.

 Causes Of Prescription Drug Abuse

-Some users abuse prescription drugs because they want to feel good or get high, to relax or relieve tension, to reduce appetite or increase alertness, to experiment with the mental effects of the substance, to maintain an addiction and prevent withdrawal, to be accepted by peers or to be social, and to try to improve concentration and academic or work performance.
-These causes imply that all addicts wanted to avoid their fears and problems.
+Some users misuse prescription drugs to feel good or get high.
+They may want to relax or relieve stress.
+Others use them to reduce appetite or feel more alert.
+Some experiment with the drug’s mental effects.
+They may also use drugs to maintain an addiction and avoid withdrawal.
+Some seek acceptance from friends or want to be social.
+Others try to improve their focus and performance at school or work.
+These causes imply that all addicts want to avoid their fears and problems.

 Risk Factors Of Prescription Drug Abuse

-Some people fear that they may become addicted to medications prescribed for medical conditions, such as painkillers prescribed after surgery.
+Some people worry they might get addicted to medications.
+This includes painkillers given after surgery.
 But you can reduce your risk by carefully following your doctor’s instructions on how to take your medication.
-Prescription drug abuse can happen at any age but commonly begins in teens or young adults.
+Prescription drug abuse can happen at any age, but commonly begins in teens or young adults.

-Research shows that some things about you might make you more likely to abuse prescription drugs.
+Research shows that some things about you might make you more likely to abuse.
 These risk factors include:

-• Easier access to prescription drugs, such as having prescription medications in the home medicine cabinet
+- Easier access, such as having prescription medications in the home medicine cabinet

-• Knowledge about prescription drugs and how they might hurt you
+- Knowledge about how they might hurt you

 First-class Facilities & Amenities